-WAYS TO HELP US
+8 WAYS TO HELP US

-- 1.VOLUNTEER - E-mail volunteer@lctwildlife.org to inquire about available dates or see our website lctwildlife.org/volunteer - 2.DONATE - Individual or group donations can be in many different ways: through our Facebook page, on our website at lctwildlife.org/donate, or in person at our site. - 3.FUNDRAISE From sponsored walks and donation boxes to bake sales, there are many ways to fundraise to help wildlife! - 4.CAMPAIGN, EDUCATE, AND FOLLOW US ON SOCIAL!
-Spread awareness of LCTW's current campaigns and educate others to the issues surrounding the illegal wildlife trade. - 5.DONATE MATERIALS - We are always in need of supplies for the animals and the Wildlife Hospital.
-Check out our wish list or contact us on volunteer@lctwildlife.org for the most up to date or urgent requirements. - 6.CORPORATE PARTNERSHIPS - Do you know of or work for a company that would be able to provide us with corporate sponsorship?
-Contact info@lctwildlife.org - 7.VISIT Want to find out more about our project?
+- 1. VOLUNTEER Why not join one of our volunteer programs?
+E-mail info@lctwildlife.org for more details or see our website lctwildlife.org/volunteer - 2.
+DONATE Individual or group donations can be made on-line, through our Facebook page or on our website at lctwildlife.org/donate or contact us at info@lctwildlife.org or see staff on-site for more details. - 3.
+FUNDRAISE From sponsored walks and donation boxes to bake sales, there are many ways to fund-raise to help wildlife! - 4.
+CAMPAIGN & EDUCATE Spread awareness of LCTW's current campaigns and educate others to the issues surrounding the illegal wildlife trade. - 5.
+SUPPLY US WITH MATERIALS We are always in need of supplies for the animals and the Wildlife Hospital.
+Check out our wish list or contact us on info@lctwildlife.org for the most up to date or urgent requirements. - 6.
+CORPORATE Do you know of or work for a company that would be able to provide us with corporate sponsorship?Contact info@lctwildlife.org - 7.
+PROMOTE Promote LCTW through local media by contacting your local outlets.
+Like, share and review our Facebook page and follow us on Twitter and Instagram.
+Why not give us a review on Google to share your experience with others.
+Let your friends and family know about us too! - 8.
+VISIT Want to find out more about our project?
 Visit lctwildlife.org